wayfinderio/intro-to-fp/_docs/4-fp-jitsu/compose-yourself.md

 ### Exercise

+Unfortunately JavaScript doesn't have any sort of built-in function composition so we'll have to make `compose` and `pipe` ourselves.

+> For any real use you should really use one of the battle-tested versions from Ramda or Lodash.

-Now it's your turn to get composed.
-Open `exercises/composition/src/index.js` in your editor of choice and finish the definitions of `moar` using either `compose` or `pipe`. `moar` should utilize `a`, `b`, and `c`.
+Open `exercises/composition1.js` in your editor of choice and implement `compose` and `pipe`.

-> Remember, compose and pipe both take 2 arguments.

-To test your changes, run `node ../run.js` from the `exercises/composition` directory.
+To test your changes, run `npm run composition1` from the `exercises` directory.

+When you are done there is a part 2.